Academic Learning Center

 FOCUS Program: This is a year-long academically based freshman program.
 FOCUS provides resources and information for first year students to assist them in making a successful transition from high school to college, and in making informed choices about their course of study and future career options.
 (3 Credits in the Fall and 1 Credit in the Spring)

-Private Tutoring: The Academic Learning Center trains and assigns peer tutors for students in need of individualized help.
-There is a minimal fee involved.
+Private Tutoring: The Academic Learning Center trains and assigns peer tutors for students in need of individualized academic course support.
 For more information about tutoring at Marist and to find a tutoring request form, go to my.marist.edu/alc-tutoring and log in using your Marist account and password.

 Proofreading: The goal of the proofreading program is to provide free proofreading services to the Marist Community.
 This is accomplished through staffed proofreading hours In-person and through our online proofreading service.
-Trained writing tutors will review student papers on-line through iLearn. (free service)
+Trained writing tutors will review student papers on-line through Brightspace.

 - In-Person Proofreading is available Monday through Friday 11:30 am to 1:30 pm in LB 331 and Monday through Friday 7:00 pm to 9pm in LB 3rd floor lounge by Career Services.

-- On-Line Proofreading: Go to ilearn.marist.edu and log into iLearn using your Marist account and password
+- On-Line Proofreading: Go to brightspace.marist.edu and log into Brightspace using your Marist account and password

 Majors Fair: This annual event brings together representatives from all majors offered at Marist College.
 Students are given the opportunity to speak with Deans, faculty, and upperclassmen in their major areas of interest.